burakerol/myOldAndroidApp/README.md

 # myOldWorks
-My old works.
-I know they are so bad but i do better from now one.
+It was my school project.
+I know it can be much more better but just a start for me.